-The late night Park & Ride will initially be subsidised by York BID, though it is hoped that the number of additional people making use of the service in the coming months will enable it to be self-sustaining in the longer term.
+The late night Park & Ride was initially be subsidised by York BID, though it is hoped that the number of additional people making use of the service in the coming months will enable it to be self-sustaining in the longer term.

 “This is a scheme driven by local traders and designed to get locals back into the city centre to start their weekend a little earlier.
 With late night shopping until 7pm – and some stores until 8pm - and opportunities to socialise with friends whilst still taking advantage of the Park & Ride, the last bus to each Park & Ride site now departs at 11pm,” comments Andrew Lowson, executive director of York BID.
 “We know that it takes joined-up thinking to make this kind of initiative happen, which is why we’ve worked so closely with First York and City of York Council to make York Retail Forum’s idea come to life.”

 Phil Pinder of York Retail Forum think that ‘Thank York It’s Friday’ could encourage many people who work in the city to spend Friday evenings after work shopping and socialising.
 “York’s early evening economy has often been limited to early-bird diners, with most shops closing at 5.30pm, but we know that we have both locals and visitors looking for things to do during the end of the working day, but before they are ready to eat out.
 ‘Thank York It’s Friday’ means that the city centre can rival the out-of-town late night shopping offering, whilst offering more opportunities for dining out in the many central restaurants.
 Anyone working in the city who has used the Park & Ride for their morning commute, can now fit in some ‘Friday Feeling’ retail therapy before a visit to the theatre or cinema – and still collect their car.
 What a great way to start the weekend!”